 It also has a peppery, bitter and warm flavor and is best known as an ingredient in many curries.
 In fact, turmeric was traditionally referred to as, “Indian Saffron” as it mimics the deep yellow-orange color that is similar to saffron.

 But what makes it so special is the active agent in turmeric, called curcumin (which gives it that deep yellow color).
 Curcumin has been shown to possess potent anti-catabolic, anti-inflammatory, and antioxidant properties.
-It is so potent that studies have shown curcumin to be just as effective as potent drugs and over-the-counter anti-inflammatories.
+It is so potent that studies have shown curcumin to be just as effective as some over-the-counter anti-inflammatories.

 - Inflammatory Bowel Disease (IBD): Curcumin may provide an effective, less expensive and more tolerated option for inflammatory bowel disease.
 In one study, patients were given curcumin for 3 months.
 Results showed that curcumin had inhibitory effects on major inflammatory mechanisms, suggesting that it is a bright prospect as a treatment for IBD.
 Verdict: Curcumin may be a prospective treatment for IBD, although additional research is needed.